Lindy932/bikeshare-dashboard/README.md

 <img width="898" alt="Screen Shot 2025-06-13 at 12 33 34 AM" src="https://github.com/user-attachments/assets/23ae44c6-2eb6-462c-9250-ef57e3fab861" />

 ### Power BI:

 <img width="1067" alt="Screen Shot 2025-06-13 at 12 06 11 AM" src="https://github.com/user-attachments/assets/c07ea0fd-0a93-4d94-9f5d-dfd6be4122e3" />

+⚠️ Note: When opening the pbix file, Python visuals are visible only when the report is opened in Power BI Desktop with Python installed.
+They will not render in Power BI Service without a Premium license.